The Jijang Fractal — Orbit

 12. 12 — Jijang Fractal: Letter to the Sangha

-After the numbered sequence, the book includes a writer’s note on craft and method, including a transparent account of how AI is used as an assistant.
-This note is not separate marketing material; it is part of the book’s ethical posture.
+After the numbered sequence comes a writer’s note on craft and method, including a transparent account of how AI is used as an assistant.

-Within 机张分形, publication is not driven by immediacy.
-The current online chapters represent the visible arc of 机张分形 while its dramatic hinge is reserved for the final manuscript.
+Within 机张分形, reading is not driven by immediacy.
+The current online chapters represent the visible arc of the work,

 Published now

-Chapters 1–4 and 6–12 can be read online in the fixed order.
+Chapters 1–4 and 6–12 can be read online in fixed order.

 Read chapters

-Chapter 5 remains private until publication.
-The page below is the public marker inside the book hub.
+Chapter 5 remains private for now.
+The page below marks its place within the orbit.

 Go to Chapter 5 notice